ioskit/ioskit.github.io/_kits/MediaToolbox.md

 ### The framework

-Contains interfaces for playing audio content.
+The *Media Toolbox* framework (`MediaToolbox.framework`) contains interfaces for playing audio content.